Superalgos/Superalgos/Bitcoin-Factory/README.md

 #### File Sharing

-Before running that command for the first time, you will need to share the notebooks folder.
+Before running the docker command for the first time, you will need to share the notebooks folder.

 At the Settings of the Docker App, use File sharing to allow local directories on the Mac to be shared with Linux containers.
 By default the /Users, /Volume, /private, /tmp and /var/folders directory are shared.
 As this project is outside this directory then it must be added to the list.
 Otherwise you may get Mounts denied or cannot start service errors at runtime.